legal-united-states-poker-sites

 • *Functional proficiency = ability to apply concepts correctly in real-time.

 GTO strategy should be used strategically, not universally.
 Rather than defaulting to GTO play in every situation, implement these principles specifically when game dynamics and opponent types make them necessary.
-Understanding when to switch between GTO and exploitative approaches is important for maximizing your profit potential while mastering the basics of different poker games.
+Understanding when to switch between GTO and exploitative approaches is a sensible approach for increasing your profit potential while mastering the basics of different poker games.

 Turning theory into profit requires a structured study-to-practice loop that effectively balances both GTO and exploitative approaches.
 A systematic framework allows you to apply theoretical concepts at the table while continuously refining your strategy based on real-world results.
 By creating this feedback loop between study and implementation, you'll develop a more adaptable and profitable playing style.